-- A potential exists for the physical failure of the upper and lower WR retaining walls 1. structures which may impact a major highway. - 2.
-The Waste Rock is acid generating. - There are elevated metal concentrations in the mine waters of openings and seeps, 3. which drain into Tagish Lake. - Monitoring is required to determine the impact of high flow conditions and change 4.
+- 1. A potential exists for the physical failure of the upper and lower waste rock retaining walls structures which may impact a major highway. - 2.
+The Waste Rock is acid generating. - 3.
+There are elevated metal concentrations in the mine waters of openings and seeps, which drain into Tagish Lake. - 4.
+Monitoring is required to determine the impact of high flow conditions and change over time.